apigee/iloveapis2015-hmac-httpsignature/hmac/Readme.md

 After you run that command, you can use the client.sh script to send a payload with an HMAC.

+The client accepts an org and environment name, with which it constructs an API host name.
+It also optionally accepts a payload and an HMAC (base64 encoded).
+IF you do not specify the payload, the client script uses a default payload.
+If you do not specify an HMAC, the client script attempts to compute one using the openssl tool.

 Example:

 ```